children holding hands

 Child Care in BC

 In BC, child care initiatives are led by the Ministry of Education and Child Care.
 In 2018, the provincial government launched ChildCareBC.
-This is a five-year program created to better support BC’s working families with more affordable access to quality child care spaces.
+This program is created to better support BC’s working families with more affordable access to quality child care spaces.

 Although child care in BC is the responsibility of senior government, the City of Surrey and its leaders have always understood the crucial role it plays in the healthy development of our communities, and they continue to take action.